dchambers/composerjs/README.md

 model.set('answer', 42);
 ```

-and model observation can be done using the emitter pattern, for example:
+and model observation is supported using the emitter pattern, for example:

 ```js
 model.p('answer').on('change', function(value) {